 The Company determines whether a contract is or contains a lease at inception.
 For leases with terms greater than twelve months under which the Company is lessee, ROU assets and lease liabilities are recorded at the commencement date.
 Lease liabilities are initially recorded based on the present value of future lease payments over the lease term.
 ROU assets are initially recorded at the amount of the associated lease liabilities plus prepaid lease payments and initial direct costs, less any lease incentives received.
 The cost of short term leases is recognized on a straight line basis over the lease term.
 The lease term includes options to extend if the exercise of those options is reasonably certain and includes termination options if there is reasonable certainty the options will not be exercised.
 Lease payments are discounted using the Company's FHLB borrowing rate for borrowings of a similar term unless an implicit rate is defined in the contract or is determinable, which is generally not the case.
-Leases are classified as financing or operating leases at commencement; generally, leases are classified as finance leases when effective control of the underlying asset is transferred.
-The substantial majority of leases under which the Company is lessee are classified as operating leases.
+Leases are classified as financing or operating leases under which the Company is lessee are classified as operating leases.
 For operating leases, lease cost is recognized in the consolidated statements of income on a straight line basis over the lease terms.
 For finance leases, interest expense on lease liabilities is recognized on the effective interest method and amortization of ROU assets is recognized on a straight line basis over the lease terms.
 Variable lease costs are recognized in the period in which the obligation for those costs is incurred.
 The Company has elected not to separate lease from non-lease components of its lease contracts.